 The final hurdle to obtaining medical marijuana in the UK is cost.
 Most patients have been forced to see private physicians as they cannot access cannabis-based medicines on the NHS.
 Those few patients who have been fortunate enough to get prescriptions have reportedly paid between £695 and £2500 for a month’s supply of weed!

 So, it seems that the legalization of medical marijuana in the UK has not been as great a leap forward as we might have hoped.
 However, it is early days, and the situation is bound to improve over time.
-The NHS has already issued prescribing guidelines for physicians, and the National Institute for Health and Care Excellence (NICE) is set to follow suit in October 2019.
+The NHS has already issued prescribing guidelines for physicians, and the National Institute for Health and Care Excellence (NICE) followed suit in November 2019.
 For now, it’s a case of watch and wait.

 Should Weed Be Legalized in the UK?